Vntn10/Vntn10/README.md

 - 👋 Hi, I’m @Vntn10
-- 👀 I’m interested in security
+- 👀 I’m interested in

 - 🌱 I’m currently learning.
 - 📫 How to reach me -> only here
-- 😄 Pronouns: yo,ya ye ,you yo yi yam
+- 😄 Pronouns:
 - ⚡ Fun fact:

 <!---